-The P011A is a generic OBD-II (Onboard Diagnostics II) trouble code.
-Its official definition is “Engine Coolant Temperature Sensor 1/2 Correlation”.
+The B0097 is a generic OBD-II Body (B) system diagnostic trouble code.
+Its official definition is “Right Side Restraints Sensor 2 (Subfault)”.

 A bidirectional OBD2 scanner allows active testing and deeper diagnostics.